wolivera/kubrick-multimodal-agent/README.md

 ## 💰 What's the cost?
 This course and its materials are open-source and completely free, thanks to our sponsors, Pixeltable and Opik!

-You'll be able to run Kubrick examples while staying at 0 cost.
+You'll be able to run Kubrick examples while staying at a minimum cost.
 That's because we'll use OpenAI and Groq for our LLM and VLM calls, which offer freemium plans as such:

 | Provider | Free Credits |
 | -------- |  ----------- |